 When former Missouri Gov. Eric Greitens resigned on June 1, the line of succession was clear: then-Lt.
 Gov. Mike Parson would become the new chief executive.
 But the state constitution didn’t clearly state who should replace Parson.
 A few weeks later, Parson, claiming constitutional authority, appointed then-Senate Majority Leader Mike Kehoe to be the new lieutenant governor.
 (Greitens, Parson and Kehoe are all Republicans, the dominant political affiliation in the increasingly-conservative state.)

-In response to Kehoe’s appointment, the Missouri Democrat Party filed a lawsuit claiming the governor has no constitutional authority to fill a vacancy in the office of lieutenant governor.
+In response to Kehoe’s appointment, the Missouri Democratic Party filed a lawsuit claiming the governor has no constitutional authority to fill a vacancy in the office of lieutenant governor.
 Circuit Judge Jon Beetem ruled against the Democrats, mainly on procedural, as opposed to constitutional, grounds, saying the specific plaintiffs in the case had no right to seek removal of a public official via litigation.

 Since the ruling, the Democratic Party has appealed the case to the Missouri Supreme Court.
 Should the high court take up the case and rule against Kehoe, it could trigger a special election to fill the office or result in a vacancy unfillable until the 2020 general election.
 But should the Supreme Court rule for Kehoe, or simply refuse to hear the case, it will put to bed a thorny constitutional issue that has plagued Missouri politics for decades.